Capillary/ecom-api-document/source/includes/_customer.md

 <aside class="notice"> Parameter marked by * is mandatory. </aside>

-## Response Parameters
+### Response Parameters

 Following table contains descriptions of a few response parameters that require more information.
 It does not include the parameters that are already in the request body or self explanatory.

 Parameter | Type | Description
 --------- | ---- | -----------
-UserName* |	string | The unique identifier of the customer as configured for the merchant.
-It could be email, mobile, or any other identifier merchantId* | string | The unique id (GUID) of the merchant in which you want to register customer PostalAddress | string | Customer address
+UserName* |	string | The login username of the customer.
+It could be email, mobile, or any other identifier PostalAddress | string | Customer address
-City | int | Unique code of the city (as saved in the system) such as 0562 (for Agra), and 250 (Victoria) CityName | string | Full name of the city.
-Example: Bangalore, Delhi, Tokyo, Singapore and Paris State | string | State’s postal abbreviation.
-Example: KA (for Karnataka), CA (for California), IN (for Indiana) StateName | string | Full name of the state.
-Example: Karnataka, California, and Indiana Country | string | alpha-2 code of the country.
-Example: IN (for India), AU (for Australia), and BR (for Brazil) CountryName | string | Full name of the country.
-Example: India, Australia, and Brazil IsReceiveOffers | boolean | For merchant with CRM enabled whether the customer has subscribed his mobile number or email id to receive offers
+City | int | Unique code of the city (as saved in the system) associated to the address.
+Example, 0562 (for Agra), and 250 (Victoria)
+CityName | string | Full name of the city.
+Example: Bangalore, Delhi, Tokyo, Singapore and Paris State | string | Postal abbreviation of the state associated to the address.
+Example: KA (for Karnataka), CA (for California), IN (for Indiana)
+StateName | string | Full name of the state.
+Example: Karnataka, California, and Indiana Country | string | Alpha-2 code of the country associated to the address.
+Example: IN (for India), AU (for Australia), and BR (for Brazil)
+CountryName | string | Full name of the country.
+Example: India, Australia, and Brazil IsReceiveOffers | boolean | Applicable for merchants where CRM is enabled.
+States whether the customer has subscribed his mobile number or email id to receive offers
 CommunicationType | enum | The preferred communication channel(s) of the customer.
 Possible Values: sms, email, push